Analysis of a time-delayed HIV/AIDS epidemic model with education campaigns

 The numerical results in Figure~\ref{fig:allgroupsDelay6} suggest that thanks to the information about the disease, the number $S_0$ of general susceptible people that has not yet changed their behavior before information decreases from 5 million to about a million once they are aware of the information.
 At the same time, once they acquire knowledge about the disease, the numerical simulations show that more people will tend to use condoms than practicing abstinence and faithfulness.
 As a consequence, the number of infected people decreases considerably.
 The fitted model here also shows that the number of removed people will surpass the number of susceptible practicing abstinence and faithfulness but will be smaller compared to the condom users.
 In light of this, it is clear that the information $Z$ plays a central role in decreasing the number of ignorant susceptible and the infected within this population in contrast to the numerical results from the last figure window in Figure~\ref{fig:no_Z} where there was no information education within the population.

 To understand the effect of the delay on the number of infected individuals, we use two approaches.
-We will fix the estimated parameter values obtained by fitting the model to the data with $u = 6$ to obtain the model solutions for different other chosen time delay values.
+We will fix the estimated parameter values obtained by fitting the model to the data with $u = 6$ to obtain the model solutions for different other chosen time delay values and then look at the large time behavior of solutions.
 So, in this first step we are assuming that the infection rates are constant with respect to the time delay.
 Next, we will fit the model for different time delays $u=3k$, $k=0,1,2,3,4$, and compare the infections rates $\beta_{0,u}$ obtained.
 This will help to check whether the rates decrease with the time delay.